azatzick/azatzick/README.md

 - 👋 Hi, I’m @azatzick
 - 👀 I’m interested in anything and everything CS!
-- 🌱 I’m currently learning Computer Architecture with C
+- 🌱 I’m Spacial Agent Based Modeling using Netlogo
 - 📫 How to reach me - message me.

 <!---